Keep branches up to date with branch merging

 In this case, you must only keep the “correct” changes.

-Two builders added new widgets at the same location
+Two builders added new components at the same location

 In this case, it is safe to keep changes from both blocks, but you should pay attention to ordering.
-See order of widgets in app conflicts.
+See order of components in app conflicts.

 When resolving app conflicts, you must carefully consider where your changes should end up in the Toolscript file.
-The order of widgets is important, as it helps determine visual placement of the widget on the Retool canvas.
+The order of components is important, as it helps determine visual placement of the component on the Retool canvas.

 In general, your changes can go before, after, or within the other builder’s changes.
 In the last case, if the other builder introduced an import statement, you might have to place your changes in a different file entirely.